-We repeatedly encourage homeowners to improve their pictures.
-Pictures are not only the first impression of a property listing, but according to vacationers – the most important impression.
-As testimonials and data suggests: better pictures lead to better bookings.
-Really!
-Sometimes we feel like a broken record.
+We are constantly encouraging homeowners to improve their pictures.
+Pictures are not only the first impression of a property listing, but according to vacationers, the most important impression.
+As testimonials and data suggest, better pictures lead to more bookings.

-2. Focus on making a picture pretty, not all-inclusive.
-I feel it is better to have a pretty picture of part of the room, than a picture of door jams with all of the room.
-Use the caption to explain the room and the details about the TV, walk-in closet, etc. Less ceiling, more room.
-And please, I do not mean to sound bossy, but tidy up first!
-Even consider setting the table for a meal, invite the vacationer to envision themselves on their vacation in your home.
-As Ansel Adams said, “Photography is more than a medium for a factual communication of ideas.
+It is best to have a pretty picture of part of the room than a picture of door jams with all of the room.
+Try not to get too much of the ceiling in the picture.
+Use captions to provide details about the room — the TV, bedroom location and bed sizes, kitchen appliances, etc. And I don’t mean to sound bossy but tidy up first!
+Even consider setting the table for a meal.
+Invite the vacationer to envision themselves on their vacation in your home.
+As Ansel Adams said, “Photography is more than a medium for factual communication of ideas.
 It is a creative art.”

-The key is to put yourself in the shoes of a vacationer who is planning a trip to Cape Cod from out of state.
-Which pictures would lead you to inquire about the home and possibly mail a stranger a rental check?
-Also, look at the other rental homes listed in your town – how do they present their homes?
-And finally, don’t neglect the terrific marketing value of the pictures’ captions!
-A well-chosen adjective or “with sliders to back deck and yard,” for example, can provide a significant psychological impact on the viewer.
+The key is to put yourself in the shoes of a vacationer who is planning a trip to the Cape or Islands from out of state.
+Which pictures would inspire you to inquire about the home and possibly mail a stranger a rental check?
+Also, look at the other rental homes listed in your town – how are they presented?
+And finally, don’t neglect the terrific marketing value of the picture captions!
+A well-chosen adjective or a descriptive phrase “with sliders to back deck and yard,” for example, can provide a significant psychological impact on the viewer.

-How do you use pictures to help in the success of your vacation rental listing?
+How are your pictures helping the marketing success of your vacation rental listing?